 We disclose your information to other entities such as:

-- Contractors for statement printing and mail out, card and cheque production, market
+- contractors for statement printing and mail out, card and cheque production, market research or direct marketing

-- Trustee and manager of securitised loan programs
+- rustee and manager of securitised loan programs

 How we hold your information